Bloom (Beach House album): Background

 Beach House performing at Coachella 2010.

-In 2009, Beach House began writing and recording their third studio album, which took about nine months to complete, as a follow-up to the second studio album Devotion (2008).
-In the midst of doing so, they were offered a contract signing with American record label Sub Pop on September of that year, whose cash infusion would allow the duo to work with a producer, Chris Coady, who would then contribute on production for the album.
-With this deal, they also announced their third album Teen Dream and its slated release through the label, marking their departure from Carpark Records, where they released their first two studio albums.
-Despite Teen Dream being leaked on the internet later that same year, it was officially released through Sub Pop on January 26, 2010, becoming their first album release through the label.
-It was met with critical acclaim upon release, as well as commercial success, selling over 137,000 units by May 2012, according to SoundScan.
+Beach House began writing and recording their third studio album in 2009, which would serve as a follow-up to their second studio album Devotion (2008).
+In the midst of doing so, they were offered a contract signing with American record label Sub Pop on September of that year, whose cash infusion would allow the duo to work with producer Chris Coady, who would then contribute on production for the album.
+With this deal, they also announced their third studio album Teen Dream (2010) and its slated release through the label, marking their departure from Carpark Records, where they released their first two studio albums.

-In 2011, guitarist Alex Scally stated that, as soon as Beach House finish touring for Teen Dream, they were going to "wait for the writing process of their next album to be really exciting and inspired".
+Despite Teen Dream being leaked on the internet later in 2009, it saw an official release through Sub Pop on January 26, 2010, becoming their first album release through the label.
+It was met with critical acclaim upon release.
+Teen Dream was also a commercial success, selling over 137,000 units by May 2012, according to Nielsen SoundScan.
+In 2011, guitarist Alex Scally stated that, as soon as Beach House finish touring for Teen Dream, which was considered as their breakthrough album, they were going to wait for the writing procedure of their next album to be inspired.
 That same year, while touring, they have also had thoughts about working on their fourth studio album, revealing that they have already written a few songs for it.
-In January 2012, a photo of the band was published on the Electric Lady Studios Facebook page with the caption "Just wrapped the new Beach House record in Studio A... such a rad record // band," raising speculation that their fourth studio album was completed there.
-The photo was later taken down, with Chris Cantalini of Gorilla vs. Bear revealing on Twitter that Sub Pop told them that Electric Lady "jumped the gun" when publishing the photo.
-In February 2012, it was reported that the duo's fourth studio album would drop in May 15, of the same year; its alleged tracklist was revealed and the album was reportedly titled Bloom.
-(Note: Attributed to Exclaim!, Pitchfork and Obscure Sound.)
-The duo would release the track "Myth" on March 7, 2012; along with this release, they would confirm the album's official release date and tracklist the next day, with "Myth" serving as its lead single.